Parliamentary.ai

 Groups Affected

-- Deep sea mining companies: Will be directly impacted by the licensing requirements, environmental regulations, and fees.
+• Deep sea mining companies: The bill directly affects these companies through licensing requirements, environmental regulations, and financial obligations.

 Powered by nyModel